-To have your penalty cancelled, you must first pay your tax bill in full, including the penalty.
+To have your penalty cancelled, you must first pay your tax bill in full.

 Penalties may be cancelled if there is an error on your tax bill.
 On rare occasions, penalties may be cancelled for circumstances beyond your control where there’s no evidence of neglect or lack of care and judgment.

 The following reasons for late payment do not qualify for cancellation of a penalty:

 - I did not receive a tax bill.